Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Results

 \subsection{Aspect ratio and Orientation}

-We plot the distributions of the position angle and aspect ratio of the ellipses respecting the distributions of member YSOs in the $l-b$ and the $v_l - v_b$ space (Fig.~\ref{fig6}).
+Our YSO associations are angled mostly parallel to the disk mid-plane.
+To illustrate this, we plot the distributions of the position angle and aspect ratio of the ellipses respecting the distributions of member YSOs in the $l-b$ and the $v_l - v_b$ space (Fig.~\ref{fig6}).
 In the $l-b$ space, the associations appear to be elongated, with a median aspect ratio of 1.97, and they tend to stay aligned with the Galactic disk mid-plane, with a median angle of 30$^{\circ}$ with respect to the mid-plane.
 In the $v_l - v_b$ space, the distribution has a median aspect ratio of 1.82 and a median angle of 27.7$^{\circ}$, where the velocity dispersion is larger along the Galactic longitude.
 The difference between the position angle measured in space and the velocity space is also small, with a median angle difference of 24.33$^{\circ}$.